-Sitting at the rich wood bar, built by a local resident from reclaimed lumber, with the glistening of the warm candlelight and timeless deco-patterned tile, you can almost hear the hustle and bustle from customers in the early 1900s.
+Sitting at the rich wood bar, built by a local resident from reclaimed lumber, with the glistening of the warm candlelight and timeless deco-patterned tile, you can almost hear the hustle and bustle from the Midway Mercantile building’s customers in the early 1900s.

 You may remember it as Midway Mercantile Antiques, Winterton’s, Nielson’s or Ivers.
 Or maybe you’ve heard stories about the original Bonner Brothers Merc, but at one of the newest restaurants in the Heber Valley, the building’s history is celebrated from wall to wall.